 University of Central Florida

-Undergraduates at the University of Florida can choose from various degrees offered by the School of Visual Arts and Design that incorporate game development.
+Undergraduates at the University of Florida can choose from various video game development courses offered by the School of Visual Arts and Design that incorporate game development.
 These include a BA in Digital Media, MFA in Emerging Media, and an MA in Digital Media.

-UCF’s graduate design school, the Florida Interactive Entertainment Academy, offers only a couple dozen students the chance to enroll in the Master of Science in Interactive Entertainment program.
+This gaming colleges design school, the Florida Interactive Entertainment Academy, only offers enrollment to their Master of Science in Interactive Entertainment program to a couple dozen students.
 Three different Tracks are also available: Programming, Art, and Production.
 (More Florida game development colleges)

 Georgia Institute of Technology

-Both the Experimental Game Lab and Synesthetic Game Lab allow students to get hands-on experience while doing gamer-related research.
+Both the Experimental Game Lab and Synesthetic Game Lab allow video game college students to get hands-on experience while doing gamer-related research.
 Other available resources are provided by the Institute for People and Technology. and the GVU Center at Georgia Tech.
-(Other top Georgia gaming college programs)
+(Other top Georgia video game development courses)

 Shawnee State University

-With less than five thousand students enrolled each year, Shawnee State University nonetheless sees more than 80% of their graduates find employment in their respective fields within half a year of graduating.
+With less than five thousand students enrolled each year, Shawnee State University nonetheless sees more than 80% of their gaming college graduates find employment in their respective fields within half a year of graduating.

-Students looking for a game design major with heavy emphasis in computer science will be satisfied by Shawnee State University’s BS in Digital Simulation & Gaming.
+Students looking for game design schools with heavy emphasis in computer science will be satisfied by Shawnee State University’s BS in Digital Simulation & Gaming.
 A Game and Simulation Development Arts degree is also available for students who prefer the aesthetic application of game creation.